 5) Dress you could wear to a summer wedding (recommendation here < — I own this dress and trust me, it’s AWESOME)

 6 & 7) At least two dresses (that aren’t black!) that you could wear to a winter wedding, holiday or cocktail party (recommendation here, and here, here)

-8) Two “Vegas dresses”/ party dresses/ New Years dresses
+8) Optional: Depending on your lifestyle, you may also want one to two “Vegas dresses”/ party dresses/ New Years dresses

 You can probably tell that I’m a big fan of dresses.
 Maybe you don’t need as many as I suggested here.
 But if you follow this list, you’ll have something to wear for pretty much any occasion.

 A wardrobe without basics is like a home without a foundation, it’ll crumble before it’s even livable.
 Or wearable.
 Whatever!
 You get the point.

 Now… Where to buy all this stuff (and more!)
 I get a lot of questions about where I shop so I thought I’d take this opportunity to share some of my favorite places I buy my basics from.

 J Crew’s sale section (I stock up on their sweaters, striped tees and even coats and shoes when they’re the right price)

 ASOS (they have any and everything – but their house brand pieces are really great and affordable.)